-Policy 1,3.4: Heavy commercial/industrial land uses shall be subject to performance standards conditional uses in the Land Development Code. shall not be permitted in the Commercial uses.
+Policy 1.3.5: Heavy commercial/industrial land uses in the Commercial Core are designated as conditional uses in the Land Development Code. shall not be permitted in the Commercial Downtown Core.
+These uses existing at the date of plan adoption will continue as permitted uses.
 However, if the use ceases, then any future heavy commercial/industrial land use shall be subject to review and approval as a Conditional Use.
 Existing heavy commercial and industrial uses in this Future Land Use designation shall be deemed to be nonconforming pursuant to parameters established in the Land Development Code.
 Once an existing heavy commercial or industrial nonconforming land use located in the Commercial Downtown Core ceases, it shall not be re-established.